tailhook/vagga/docs/build_commands.rst

        - !Py3Install [nosetests]

-It's also sometimes useful to freeze some part of container and test next build steps on top of of it.
+It's also sometimes useful to freeze some part of container and test next build steps on top of it.
 For example:

 .. code-block:: yaml